History - Tri-University Program

 Graduate Faculty Other University

-D.Phil.
-Oxon - Associate Professor, Society Culture and Enviromrnt and History, Wilfrid Laurier University
+PhD Toronto - Associate Professor, Ancient Studies, Wilfrid Laurier University

 Graduate Faculty Other University